Last Updated on 26 February 2025 by Cycloscope

 Being only the 3 of us with the guide is just perfect.
 Having her the keys of the caves we can go to those where there is no crowd.
 The caves are indeed closed with gates to protect them from weathering.

-We see 12 caves in little more than 2 hours, from different periods and with very different styles, including the famous library cave, where hundreds of precious manuscript were discovered in 1900, one of the most important archaeological finds in the last century.
+We see 12 caves in little more than 2 hours, from different periods and with very different styles, including the famous library cave, where hundreds of precious manuscripts were discovered in 1900, one of the most important archaeological finds in the last century.

 The frescoes are all original and perfectly preserved, the pigments were made from the most precious raw materials, blue from topaz, red from ruby, and so on.